IrisVentos/bioinfo/README.md

   return count
 Some notes on how code challenges work:

-You should write your code implementing PatternCount first; you can choose any programming language you like.
-When you click "Download Dataset", you will receive a randomized dataset.
-In this problem, the dataset will contain two lines: the first line contains Text, and the second line contains Pattern.
-In general, the "Sample Input" section shows how
-Run your program (in the programming language of your choice) on the dataset, and then return the output of your program in the text field below.
-(Please do not enter your code in the browser.)
-There is a time limit on each problem to ensure that your code is sufficiently efficient to return the correct output quickly.
-You can see how you should format your answer by looking at the sample output.
-You have unlimited attempts to answer the question, but each time you click "Try Again", you will need to download a new dataset.
-We also provide additional small datasets (see link below) to help you debug your code.

 ------------------------------------------------------------------------
 A straightforward algorithm for finding the most frequent k-mers in a string Text checks all k-mers appearing in this string (there are |Text| − k + 1 such k-mers) and then computes how many times each k-mer appears in Text.
 To implement this algorithm, called FrequentWords, we will need to generate an array Count, where Count(i) stores Count(Text, Pattern) for Pattern = Text(i, k) (see figure below).